Compression as Adaptation: Implicit Visual Representation with Diffusion Foundation Models: Additional Backgrounds and Related Works

 As discussed in the main text, our scaling algorithm can also be interpreted through the lens of Diff-C \citep{theis2022lossy}, a lossy compression framework based on diffusion models and relative entropy coding.
 A key difference lies in computation required for Diff-C and our scaling algorithm.
 Diff-C uses an unadapted, generic diffusion model to define the proposal denoising kernel $p(x_{t_{n-1}} | x_{t_n})$.
 As a result, the number of candidates required for effective selection can become prohibitive---often scaling exponentially with the KL divergence between the target and the proposal.
-In contrast, our adapted model is already close to the desired sample, so importance sampling serves as a further refinement.
-Empirically, using only $2^{10}$-$2^{18}$ candidates per step already yields substantial gains.

-Additionally, Diff-C therefore encodes only the first $N' < N$ diffusion steps.
+Additionally, Diff-C encodes only the first $N' < N$ diffusion steps.
 The remaining steps are directly generated by the pretrained diffusion.
 To control the bitrate, Diff-C adjust $N'$.
 In contrast, our approach controls the bitrate primarily through the entropy model applied to the adaptation parameters.
 The inference-time scaling component contributes only a negligible overhead---approximately $0.00005$--$0.0005$ bpp for our 480p video clips, and therefore we do not truncate the process as in Diff-C; instead, we apply it over the entire generation trajectory.

 Recently, \citet{vonderfecht2025lossy} introduced a CUDA-accelerated implementation of Diff-C, making Diff-C practical for the first time.
 Although our scaling algorithm is not as computationally demanding as Diff-C, it can also benefit from their implementation for further acceleration.